DC Schedule H TY 2014 FAQs.docx - DC.gov-2026

 1. Click ‘Get Form’ to open it in the editor.

-2. Begin by entering the deceased's personal information, including their first name, middle initial, last name, social security number, and date of death.
+2. Begin by entering the deceased's personal information, including their first name, middle initial, last name, and social security number.
 Ensure all entries are in capital letters using black ink for clarity.

-3. Next, provide your own personal details: first name, middle initial, last name, home address, city, state, and zip code.
-This information is crucial for processing the claim.
+3. Fill in the date of death in the specified format (MM/DD/YY) and provide your own personal details such as your first name, middle initial, last name, home address, city, state, and zip code.

-4. Indicate your relationship to the deceased by selecting one option from the provided choices such as spouse/domestic partner or administrator.
-If applicable, specify if a will exists and whether an executor has been appointed.
+4. Indicate your relationship to the deceased by selecting one option from the provided choices: spouse/domestic partner, administrator, executor, or other.
+If applicable, specify further details.

 Start using our platform today to easily fill out your forms online for free!